-Finding the best stick vacuum in a vast pool of stick vacuums is going to be a challenge.
+Finding the best stick vacuum in a vast pool of stick vacuums is challenging.

 Of course, the best place to start your search is by looking at what the leading or most popular brands have to offer.
 Today, that’s Eureka, and their NES215A Blaze Stick Vacuum is worth taking notice.